-- (B) does not include: - (i) an individual; - (ii) a trust with a predominately donative purpose or a charitable trust; - (iii) an association or relationship that is not listed in paragraph (A) and is not a partnership under the rules stated in [Section 202(c) of the Uniform Partnership Act (1997) (Last Amended 2011)] [Section 7 of the Uniform Partnership Act (1914)] or a similar provision of the law of another jurisdiction; - (iv) a decedent's estate; or - (v) a government or a governmental subdivision, agency, or instrumentality. - (11) "Entity filing" means a record delivered to the [Secretary of State] for filing pursuant to this [act]. - (12) "Filed record" means a record filed by the [Secretary of State] pursuant to this [act]. - (13) "Filing entity" means an entity whose formation requires the filing of a public organic record.
+- (B) does not include: - (i) an individual; - (ii) a trust with a predominately donative purpose or a charitable trust; - (iii) an association or relationship that is not listed in subparagraph (A) and is not a partnership under the rules stated in Section 1-202(c) or a similar provision of the law of another jurisdiction; - (iv) a decedent's estate; or - (v) a government or a governmental subdivision, agency, or instrumentality. - (11) "Entity filing" means a record delivered to the [Secretary of State] for filing pursuant to this [act]. - (12) "Filed record" means a record filed by the [Secretary of State] pursuant to this [act]. - (13) "Filing entity" means an entity whose formation requires the filing of a public organic record.
 The term does not include a limited liability partnership. - (14) "Foreign", with respect to an entity, means governed as to its internal affairs by the law of a jurisdiction other than this state. - [(15) "General cooperative association" means a domestic general cooperative association formed under or subject to [cite statute of this state under which an incorporated cooperative association is formed] or a foreign general cooperative association.] - (16) "General partnership" means a domestic general partnership formed under or subject to [Article] 3 or a foreign general partnership.
 The term includes a limited liability partnership.